sarahciston/codingcare/posts/0critintro.md

 >"We must begin with the knowledge that new technologies will not simply redistribute power equitably within already established hierarchies of difference.
 The idea that they will is the stuff of utopian naivete and technological determinism that got us here to begin with.
 The Broken Machine should not be understood as a new technology.
 It is not an upgrade to an older model or a feminist design solution." [@sharmaManifestoBrokenMachine2020]

+>"In each act of training, someone is making a claim about what we should know, how we should know what we know, and how that knowledge should be deployed.
+Each exposure to a dataset occurs because someone concluded that the information in that dataset should be used to determine a possible future." [@hakopianInstituteOtherIntelligences2022]

 [XXXMOVEDHERE?]